gggeek/db-3v4l/README.md

 - command-line interface to execute SQL snippets on multiple databases and compare results: mostly done.
   Major missing features: proper support for character sets
 - database support: good coverage.
 Of the 'well-known players', only Oracle is missing
-- GUI interface: only displays documentation
+- GUI interface: displays documentation and the list of databases.
+It also includes Adminer for db management, but does not allow parallel execution of queries

 See the [TODO](./doc/TODO.md) and [CHANGELOG](./doc/WHATSNEW.md) files for more details on recent improvements and future plans.